codeWithAimeric/firstNextApp/README.md

 Next.js is a powerful React framework that enables server-side rendering and generating static websites for React-based web applications.
 This project demonstrates how to use various features of Next.js to build dynamic and high-performance web applications.

 ## Features
-- Server-side Rendering (SSR)
+- CSS Styling
+- Optimizing Fonts and Images
+- Creating Layouts and Pages
+- Navigating Between Pages
+- Setting Up Your Database
+- Fetching Data
-- Static Site Generation (SSG)
+- Static and Dynamic Rendering
-- API Routes
+- Streaming
-- Dynamic Routing
+- Partial Prerendering
-- CSS and Sass Support
+- Adding Search and Pagination
+- Mutating Data
+- Handling Errors
-- Image Optimization
+- Improving Accessibility
-- Fast Refresh
+- Adding Authentication
-- TypeScript Support
+- Adding Metadata

 ## Getting Started
 To get started with this project, follow these steps: